 On the first day, we will learn about the Text Encoding Initiative (TEI) as the de facto standard for annotating texts in the humanities.
 We will learn about how TEI relates to XML and related XML technologies and cover general principles such as well-formedness and validity.
 After a general introduction to XML and the TEI Guidelines, we will learn how to annotate writing processes in TEI.
 All theoretical contents will be accompanied by practical encoding exercises.

-At the end of the day, Elena Pierazzo will present a keynote lecture on the topic of Digital Scholarly Editing
+At the end of the day, Peter Stokes will present a keynote lecture.

 TUESDAY | Manuscript Web